 and respecting this distinction helps you or others to understand your code.

-statements use the canonical forms.
+for statements use the canonical forms.
 Using the canonical

 forms avoids the notorious `off-by-one' error and automatically takes you into